ossrs/srs-docs/versioned_docs/version-5.0/doc/getting-started-stack.md

 See [Efficient Live Streaming Transcoding for Reducing Bandwidth and Saving Costs](/blog/Live-Transcoding) for details.

+## HTTP API

+All the actions user can do in the web, can be also done by HTTP API.
+You can open the `System > OpenAPI` to get the Bearer token and try the HTTP API.

+You can click the button on the web to request a HTTP API, you can also use the curl or js code to request the HTTP API.
+Please follow the instructions on the web.

+Note that the web may use JWT token, but you can also use Bearer token to request the HTTP API.

 ## HTTP Callback

 HTTP Callback refers to the SRS Stack running within a Docker container, initiating an HTTP request to